United States Environmental Protection Agency: 1990s

+In 1994 President Clinton signed Executive Order 12898, which provided more explicit direction to federal agencies on addressing environmental justice.
+The order directed all federal agencies to consider how their actions might affect minority and low-income communities, especially communities that face higher levels of pollution or other environmental issues.

 Since the passage of the Superfund law in 1980, an excise tax had been levied on the chemical and petroleum industries, to support the cleanup trust fund.
 Congressional authorization of the tax was due to expire in 1995.
-Although Browner and the Clinton Administration supported continuation of the tax, Congress declined to reauthorize it.
+Although Browner and the Clinton Administration supported continuation of the tax, Congress declined to reauthorize it by 1995.
 Subsequently, the Superfund program was supported only by annual appropriations, greatly reducing the number of waste sites that are remediated in a given year.
 (In 2021 Congress reauthorized an excise tax on chemical manufacturers.)

-Major legislative updates during the Clinton Administration were the Food Quality Protection Act and the 1996 amendments to the Safe Drinking Water Act.
+Major environmental legislative updates during the Clinton Administration were the 1996 Food Quality Protection Act and the 1996 amendments to the Safe Drinking Water Act.